gabeweng/gabeweng.github.io/_pages/about.md

 ---

 **Who I am**
-I'm an engineer going [wide and deep](https://github.com/amitness/learning) on the multidisciplinary fields of data science.
+I'm an engineer going [wide and deep](https://github.com/amitness/learning) in the multidisciplinary fields of data science.

 **What I do**
 I currently apply Machine Learning research to industry problems at [Fusemachines](https://fusemachines.com) .